-1.1 The Council, as the Licensing Authority under the Gambling Act 2005, is required to review its policy for the exercise of its licensing function, every three years.
+1.1 Rochford District Council ("the Council"), is a licensing authority, as defined by section 2 of the Gambling Act 2005 ("the 2005 Act").
+As a licensing authority, the Council is required to review its policy for the exercise of its licensing functions every three years.
 A prescribed formal consultation process must be followed before the final policy is approved by the Council.
-It is proposed that a public consultation will be carried out on the draft gambling licensing policy (appendix A).
-Members are asked to consider and comment on the draft statement.
+It is proposed that a public consultation will be carried out on the draft Gambling Licensing Policy (which is annexed to this report at appendix A).
+Additionally, Members are asked to consider and comment on the draft statement.